Akshayshahi900/Akshayshahi900/README.md

 ## 🌱 What I'm Learning
 - **MERN Stack**: Actively implementing real-world projects to strengthen my skills in full-stack development using **MongoDB**, **Express.js**, **React**, and **Node.js**.
 - **Data Structures and Algorithms (DSA)**: Sharpening my problem-solving skills by learning and practicing DSA in **C++**.
-- Exploring **UI/UX design** and **Figma** for better user experiences, aiming to build more visually appealing and intuitive applications.

 ---